Divided powers in the Witt ring of symmetric bilinear forms

 Let $k$ be a field (any characteristic is allowed).
 A symmetric bilinear form over $k$ means a finite-dimensional vector space with a nondegenerate symmetric bilinear form.
 For $k$ of characteristic not 2, these can be identified with quadratic forms.
 We write $\langle a_1,\ldots,a_n\rangle$ for the diagonal form $a_1 x_1y_1+\cdots+a_n x_ny_n$.
 The Grothendieck-Witt ring $GW(k)$ is the Grothendieck group of symmetric bilinear forms over $k$, with addition corresponding to orthogonal direct sum and multiplication to tensor product.
 For $k$ of characteristic not 2, Witt's cancellation theorem says that two symmetric bilinear forms over $k$ are isomorphic if and only if they have the same class in $GW(k)$ \cite[section II.1]{Lam}.
 The Witt ring $W(k)$ is the quotient of $GW(k)$ by the subgroup generated by the hyperbolic plane $\bf H$; this subgroup is in fact an ideal.
 For $k$ of any characteristic, the bilinear form $\langle 1,-1\rangle$ is zero in $W(k)$, by the isomorphism $\langle 1,1,-1\rangle\cong \langle 1\rangle\perp {\bf H}$ \cite[equation 1.16]{EKM}.

-We can identify the ideal $I=\ker(W(k)\arrow \Z/2)$ of even-dimensional forms with $\ker(\dim : GW(k)\arrow \Z)$.
-The Grothendieck-Witt ring $GW(k)$ has the advantage of being a $\lambda$-ring, using exterior powers of symmetric bilinear forms \cite[section 27.1]{GMS}.
+We can identify the ideal $I=\ker(W(k)\arrow \Z/2)$ of even-dimensional forms with $\ker(\rank : GW(k)\arrow \Z)$.
+The Grothendieck-Witt ring $GW(k)$ has the advantage of being a $\lambda$-ring, using exterior powers of symmetric bilinear forms.
+(That $GW(k)$ is a $\lambda$-ring follows from its being additively generated by 1-dimensional forms \cite[Proposition 9.8]{McGarraghy}; this argument works in any characteristic.)
 A reference on $\lambda$-rings is \cite{AT}.
 As is now standard, we call a $\lambda$-ring what \cite{AT} calls a special $\lambda$-ring.

 Following \cite[Definition 3.1]{BObook}, a divided power structure on an ideal $I$ in a commutative ring $R$ is a collection of functions $\gamma_n:I\arrow R$ for $n\geq 0$ such that:

 (1) $\gamma_0(x)=1$, $\gamma_1(x)=x$, $\gamma_n(x)\in I$ for $n>0$ and $x\in I$.